oscar0urselli/Frequency-LED-Visualizer/README.md

 In order to upload StandardFirmata you need to install the [Arduino IDE](https://www.arduino.cc/en/main/software) first.
 Then inside the editor go: _File -> Examples -> Firmata -> StandardFirmata_.
 And once you selected it, click the button to load on the Arduino board.

 **NOTE**:
-- **If you don't find Firmata, means you have an old version of the Arduino IDE and you should up date it.**
+- **If you don't find Firmata, this means you have an old version of the Arduino IDE and you should update it.**

 ## Setup the programs